 There are adjustments to sediment supply and transport capacity comparing With- and Without-Project conditions.
 The presence of bedrock or other resistant channel boundaries or intrinsically low sediment transport rates can affect responses to dam construction.
 The capacity for channel adjustment is a function of how transportable the bed sediment is, how erodible the bed and banks are, and whether there is opportunity for lateral mobility.
 Hypotheses as to the adjustments to the channel due to dam construction include changes expected first in grain size of the stream bed, followed by construction or removal of in-channel bars, incision, and bank erosion; changes in stream planform and channel slope would be observed over a longer time frame (Grant et al. 2003, Wilcock et al. 2009).
 The existing condition of the Project-affected channels are that bed scour and grain size has likely increased.
 There is likely incision in certain depositional sections of the channel and a possible decrease in frequency of mid-channel bars, but insufficient evidence as to what the condition was prior to the Project.
+While there are vegetation changes within the floodplain and large floods (e.g., 25-year annual maximum) have the capability of scouring and redepositing lateral bars and removing mature woody vegetation from bars and along channel margins (McBain and Trush 2004), large scale planform changes are not expected.
 There are no measureable or distinct changes in planform when considering Without-Project conditions.
 Regardless of the Without-Project conditions, assessment of the existing condition of the channels is that it is fairly resistant to further change.

 The Middle Yuba River has a coarse and resistant bed and banks in most of its length, with few possibilities of lateral or vertical shifting.
 Locations on the upstream side of bends and within and downstream of long-term depositional areas are more alluvially dominated, but sediment transport is still very high and particles move with fairly high frequency.
 Sediment is available to the channel and being transported at a higher rate than it is replaced; however, the estimates show that even under Without-Project conditions, the river would still have a sediment deficiency.
 The sediment deficit estimates highlight the fact that bedload transport equations rely on the availability of sediment for transport, which it is not in this system.
-Stillwater Sciences (2013) found that mobile material stored in pool tails-outs is coarser than that stored in deep pools, along pool margins, and in the velocity shadows of obstructions, suggesting that shear stresses are typically too high in these locations to retain sediment that would pass over and through the dam during storm events.
+Stillwater Sciences (2013) found that mobile material stored in pool tails-outs is coarser than that stored in the deposit upstream of Our House Diversion Dam, though is similar in size class to that stored in deep pools, along pool margins, and in the velocity shadows of obstructions, suggesting that shear stresses are typically too high in these locations to retain sediment that would pass over and through the dam during storm events.